-Situationist International, "The Decline and Fall of the Spectacular Commodity Economy" (1965)
+- Situationist International, "The Decline and Fall of the Spectacular Commodity Economy" (1965)

 If any organisation had grounds on which to ascribe itself a vanguard role in the 1976/77 period of the struggle, it was the Soweto Students Representative Council (SSRC).
 The SSRC, which emerged from the zealous superstar scouting of the South African press more than anything else, has since then laid firm claim to the dubious honour of the avant-garde party.
-Internationally this claim has been contested by the old spinster/ huckster organisations: the African National Congress (ANC), the Communist Party of South Africa (CPSA), and the Pan Africanist Congress (PAC).
-At home in South Africa, and among exiles in Botswana, Lesotho and Swaziland, the bidding of the old league nationalist-Stalinists have largely fallen on deaf ears.
-Unfortunately not so the pretensions of the careerists who were one-time leaders of the SSRC and who now parade towards the lack of post-apartheid land distribution, attacking some rich whites whilst continuing to hammer the poor, white and black.
+Internationally this claim has been contested by the old spinster/huckster organisations: the African National Congress (ANC), the Communist Party of South Africa (CPSA), and the Pan Africanist Congress (PAC).
+At home in South Africa, and clear that the ANC is prepared to use anti-white racism to impose a divide and rule, even, if necessary, using a Mugabe-type demagogy.
+It's well-known that rich whites continue to operate racist criteria whenever they sell homes with land: in rural areas racism is a deeply entrenched reality - black labourers have been murdered, tortured or shot at, often for the mildest of supposed infractions.
+The ruling class could try to recuperate the very real anger of blacks towards the lack of post-apartheid land distribution, attacking some rich whites whilst continuing to hammer the poor, white and black.
 As we say, if necessary.
 It's significant that the main area of development of opportunities for blacks has been the large increase in black intake into the police force (now re-branded under the name Safety & Security - otherwise known as the SS), and into the universities - often the same thing in different clothes, most of those at University training to become ideological cops and/or authority roles over the poor (we say "most" here - there are clearly some exceptions).
 In fact, the poor are effectively excluded from going to University.
 On May 16, 2000, Michael Makabane was shot dead at point-blank range during a peaceful protest against the exclusion of poor students from the University of Durban-Westville.
 The campus had been considered a hotbed of militant resistance under the old apartheid regime yet, while police repression had been brutal, no students had ever been killed during the apartheid era.
 The local paper, now under black editorship, called for "tougher" action against protesting students (Daily News, May 17, 2000).